-We are happy to announce that a conference for Egyptology graduate students will be held at Brown University on November 11, 2017
+We are happy to announce that a conference for Egyptology and Assyriology graduate students will be held at Brown University on October 20, 2018

-Following the talks, there will be a special keynote lecture by Prof. James P. Allen about the future of Egyptology
+Following the talks, there will be a special keynote lecture by Prof. John Steele on the circulation of knowledge between Egypt and Mesopotamia

 The conference is free to attend and open to all